design for a better world

-By embracing a serene aesthetic that integrates traditional architectural styles with the simplicity of modern minimalism, and focusing on the unique qualities of materials themselves, we create human-friendly designs that wed high-performance approaches to energy efficiency with attention to the climate, geography, and context of the site itself.
+Embracing a serene aesthetic that integrates traditional architectural influences with the simplicity of modern minimalism, we create human-friendly designs that wed high-performance approaches to energy efficiency with attention to the climate, geography, and context of the site itself.

 This holistic approach to the concept of sustainability in our work results in spaces that are attentive both to human enjoyment and to the needs of our world today.

 How Do We Measure Efficiency?
 The Net-Positive and Net-Zero Energy Standard